 Opioid adverse effects are common among inpatients

 Adverse effects from opioids can occur in patients in any setting receiving any opioid drug, including fentanyl, hydrocodone, oxycodone, hydromorphone, morphine and methadone.
 Adverse effects include nausea, vomiting, constipation, falls, hypotension, hallucinations, delirium, aspiration pneumonia, respiratory depression and even death.

 In the inpatient setting, opioids are among the drugs most frequently associated with adverse reactions.
-In one large study, opioids were responsible for 16 percent of drug-related adverse effects.1 A study of post-surgical patients found that almost 14 percent of those who received opioids experienced an adverse event.2 The study also found that the risk of death while hospitalized was more than three times higher among the patients who experienced an adverse effect associated with opioids compared with patients who did not.
-(For more information, visit our section on inpatient risks for additional information.)
+In one large study, opioids were responsible for 16 percent of drug-related adverse effects.
+A study of post-surgical patients found that almost 14 percent of those who received opioids experienced an adverse event.
+The study also found that the risk of death while hospitalized was more than three times higher among the patients who experienced an adverse effect associated with opioids compared with patients who did not.
+(For more information, visit our section on hospitals-inpatients safer opioid use for additional information.)

 Opioid misuse in community and outpatient settings